-You accept that all advice received by you during the course of any engagement is provided to you by Kay Johnson Gee LLP and you agree that in the event of any default arising that your sole recourse is against Kay Johnson Gee LLP and not any third party (including but not limited to any partner or employee of Kay Johnson Gee LLP and/or the individual who may have advised you during the course of an engagement).
-For the purpose of this clause, any third party (including but not limited to any partners, employees or consultants of Kay Johnson Gee LLP will be entitled to enforce the terms of the Contracts (Rights of Third Parties Act 1999).
+You accept that all advice received by you during the course of any engagement is provided to you by Kay Johnson Gee Limited and you agree that in the event of any default arising that your sole recourse is against Kay Johnson Gee Limited and not any third party (including but not limited to any partner or employee of Kay Johnson Gee Limited and/or the individual who may have advised you during the course of an engagement).
+For the purpose of this clause, any third party (including but not limited to any partners, employees or consultants of Kay Johnson Gee Limited will be entitled to enforce the terms of the Contracts (Rights of Third Parties Act 1999).

 Our staff are assigned to you on the mutual understanding that neither party will offer employment to, nor employ, the staff of the other who have been involved during the assignment, or dealing with you, within 12 months unless written consent has been obtained from either party.
 If such consent is given either party reserves the right to bill an appropriate fee of 25% of annual salary on appointment plus VAT.

 Unless otherwise agreed in the engagement covering letter our work will begin when we receive your implicit or explicit acceptance of that letter.
 Except as stated in that letter we will not be responsible for periods before that date.